 In this 2014 TEDTalk, finance executive Mellody Hobson makes the case that speaking openly about race — and particularly about diversity in hiring — makes for better businesses and a better society

-This edition of Museum magazine explores staff diversity.
+This issue of Museum magazine explores staff diversity.
 (PDF, 68 pages)

 The Empathetic Museum shares an assessment tool and associated resources to help organizations look within, and move towards a more empathetic future.